 - Develop your sociological imagination and use it to understand social issues - Understand the main concepts and theoretical perspectives in sociology and know how to apply them to topics and problems - Understand the research methods and types of evidence sociologists use - Critically analyze common sense and taken-for-granted ideas about the social world - Analyze the structural factors that contribute to social inequalities - Develop university-level skills of note-taking, reading, critical thinking, studying, test-taking, and writing.

 Required Texts

 1. Johnson, Allan.
 2014.
 The Forest and the Trees: Sociology as Life, Practice, and Promise.
 3rd edition.
 Philadelphia: Temple University Press.
-(You can purchase this book from the StFX store.
-If you prefer an electronic copy, you can purchase one directly from the publisher: http://tupress.temple.edu/book/1307)

 2. For details on how to access other weekly readings, see the course Moodle page.